freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-12.english.md

 ## Description
 <section id='description'>

-Add a `script` tag at the bottom of the head element and give it a `src` attribute of `./d3-5.9.2.min.js`.
+Back in the HTML file, add a `script` tag at the bottom of the head element and give it a `src` attribute of `./d3-5.9.2.min.js`.
 Don't forget the closing tag.
-This will add the d3 library to your project from a copy you have downloaded.
+This will add the d3 library to your project from a downloaded copy.
 </section>

 ## Instructions